 there were a couple moves afoot.

-Now that temptation has been replaced by trial, we are freed from petty moralistic matters to focus on the spiritual tests that we face.
-However, you may have noticed that in some churches we are led to pray “Save us from the time of trial” and in others we are guided to pray “Save us in…”
+Now that “temptation” has been replaced by “trial,” we are free from petty moralistic matters to focus on the spiritual tests we face.
+However, you may have noticed that, in some churches, we are guided to pray “Save us from the time of trial” and in others we are guided to pray “Save us in…”

 The first orders of service produced by the Uniting Church, instructed us to pray “Save us in…” Since I was training for ministry at the time, this is the form I got in the habit of using, and I am pleased to note that this is the form printed on the lectern for use at Leopold.

 Later, the Uniting Church changed “in” to “from” in its liturgies, though I am not sure why.
 If the trials we are to face are tests of faith or of character, then certainly we should not pray to avoid them, and thus the use of from is most inappropriate.
 These tests are the means by which faith is strengthened and character is built.
 As we may need some divine help in meeting the trials, it is appropriate to pray for God to save us in them.
 We could even infer from the words of this line of the prayer, recognising that a strong faith is needed for salvation, that we are praying for trials to come to us so we can be saved by way of the extra strength our faith will gain through testing.